georgeerol/CsvWevApp/README.md

 # Requirements
-The application have the ability to:
+The application has the ability to:
 - [x] Upload a CSV file
 - [x] List uploaded CSV files
 - [x] Download the previously uploaded CSV file